anthonymakela/anthonymakela.github.io/_posts/2019-01-01-Analysis-On-Exoplanets.md

 * **Microlensing:** Detecting planet's gravity's effect on the star's light.
 * **Transit Timing Variations:** Finding additional planets in a solar system through variations in an already-detected planet's transit timing.
 * **Eclipse Timing Variations:** When one star in a binary star system eclipses the other, there are certain predictable points of minimum brightness.
 This method tracks variations from what's expected to find a planet affecting the stars' orbits and thus causing the variations.
-* **Orbital Brightness Modulation:** I had difficulty finding a concrete definition for this method, but my best guess is it's similar to the radial velocity method, tracking brightness variations instead of frequency variations.
+* **Orbital Brightness Modulation:** A heavy planet orbiting close to a star can distort the shape of the star in a regular way.
+When the shape change modifies the area of the star as seen from Earth, the brightness of the star undergoes a regular change, indicating the presence of a planet.
 * **Pulsar Timing:** Watching for variations in pulsar pulse timing to measure how much the planet's gravity makes the star wobble.
 Second method to ever be successfully used.
 * **Pulsation Timing Variations:** Same as the pulsar method, but for other types of pulsating variable stars.
 * **Astrometry:** Observing the star physically move because of a planet's gravitational influence.